nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M08 - Advanced Features in Spring/L3 - Working with Events and Listeners.md

 In this module, we’re going to focus on the events support in Spring.

-The relevant module you need to import when you're starting with this lesson is: [m9-working-with-events-and-listeners-start](https://github.com/eugenp/learn-spring/tree/module9/m9-working-with-events-and-listeners-start)
+The relevant module for this lesson is: [working-with-events-and-listeners-end](https://github.com/nbicocchi/spring-boot-course/tree/module8/working-with-events-and-listeners-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m9-working-with-events-and-listeners-end](https://github.com/eugenp/learn-spring/tree/module9/m9-working-with-events-and-listeners-end)

 ## Overview